 Peter Miller aka the Literary Lion, President and CEO of Global Lion Intellectual Property Management, Inc. will give a one-hour presentation on the Metamorphosis of a Book into a Film.
 His lecture will focus on stories about many of the 150 film and television deals he has made and the now eighteen films that have been produced based on books that he has managed and or he has produced.
 His decades of experience and representation of authors around the world combined with his countless contacts and relationships with Film Producers, Directors, Screenwriters, Motion Picture Studios, Distributors, Financiers, Cable and Television Companies make this a special presentation.
 Miller brings to the conference vast experience on every level of the motion picture and television industries as well as how Hollywood relies on Books to make great film and television and cable productions.
 His literary management work in the film and publishing worlds is on the pulse of the enormous sea changes that are taking place in the entertainment and publishing worlds.
 As a special gift to every attendee of the conference he is offering a digital pdf file of his book Author!
 Screenwriter!
 He suggests that you have a chance to read it before you attend his lecture because it will make the experience extremely more valuable.
 Click to watch Peter Miller's "A Literary Lion's Tale" on YouTube.

 Emily Clark Victorson is the owner/publisher of Allium Press of Chicago.
 Prior to starting the press she worked as a librarian, historian, and book designer.
 Allium was founded in 2009 as a small, independent press and publishes literary fiction, historical fiction, mysteries, thrillers, and young adult fiction, all with a Chicago connection.
-2012 releases included the fourth book in Frances McNamara's Emily Cabot Mysteries series, Death at Woods Hole; Libby Fischer Hellmann's thriller, A Bitter Veil; and David J. Walker’s thriller, Company Orders.
+Recent releases include Tim Chapman’s thriller Bright and Yellow, Hard and Cold; the fourth book in Frances McNamara's Emily Cabot Mysteries series, Death at Woods Hole; Libby Fischer Hellmann's thriller, A Bitter Veil; and David J. Walker’s thriller, Company Orders.
 All Allium Press books are published both in print and as ebooks.